-To the greatest possible extent, the driver should be informed whenever the system is malfunctioning or is performing outside of its operating conditions (non-functioning).
+Ideally, the driver needs to be informed whenever the system is malfunctioning or is performing outside of its operating conditions (non-functioning).

-- Use visual, auditory and haptic signals to indicate the onset of a system malfunction or limitation condition. - If the system is default-on and an on/off switch is provided, the driver should be informed whenever the high-priority warning system is off.
+- Visual, auditory and haptic signals can be used to indicate the onset of a system malfunction or limitation condition. - If the system is default-on and an on/off switch is provided, the driver needs to be informed whenever the high-priority warning system is off.